freedomofpress/securedrop-protocol/README.md

  * Zero explicit metadata on the server; there are implicit metadata such as access patterns to the API
  * Key isolation: each key is used only for a cryptographic purpose: signing, encryption, message fetching

+## Security
+For an informal threat model and comparison with other schemes, see the [related Wiki Page](https://github.com/freedomofpress/securedrop-poc/wiki/Proposals-comparison).

 ## Config
 In `commons.py` there are the following configuration values which are global for all components, even though of course not everybody need all of them.